Your marathon begins days before your actual race day.

 Prep Race-Day Travel

 Race day mornings happen super early and you’ll be stressed and distracted.
 It can make race-morning travel more complicated than you might expect.
 This is especially true if you are doing a racecation and are new to the area.
-But even if you know the area, there can be race day closures or detours.
+Even if you know the area, there can be race day closures or detours.

 In these last few days before your race: